VIPERFGCU/WISE-Framework/README.md

 - **influxdb**: time-series database (v2)
 - **mosquitto**: MQTT broker

 > Grafana is intentionally omitted.
-You can add it later just for ops visibility if needed.
+We can add it later.

 ## Quick start